Fasching in Germany: Locations & Costume Tips

 Important Fasching terms

-Are you ready to go to your first Fasching and celebrate with other people?
+Are you ready to go to your first Fasching in Germany and celebrate with other people?
 Then you should know the following terms and their meanings:

 Weiberfastnacht: Weiberfastnacht refers to the transition from the session Fasching to the street Fasching.
 So it is celebrated in costume in the streets, bars and pubs of the cities.
 In the past, the night was dedicated to women, but today this custom has loosened and all genders celebrate Weiberfastnacht.
 Depending on the region, the celebrating women are also called Möhnen.
 Caution, however, still to the well-dressed gentlemen: on Weiberfastnacht, men’s ties are cut off if they wear one.